 This Cytogenetics rotation provides the residents with an overview of Medical Genetics, including exposure to standard karyotype analysis, prenatal diagnosis, cancer genetics, and molecular cytogenetics (FISH).
 The resident will gain an appreciation for the basic techniques in cytogenetics including tissue culture, cell harvest, slide preparations, banding, special staining, microscopy, and computer assisted karyotyping.
 By the end of the rotation, the resident will be expected to be able to interpret the clinical data and correlate laboratory findings with various clinical outcomes in unknown case studies.

-Faculty: Robert E. Hutchison, MD - Director, Katalin Banki, MD, Sylva Bem, MD, and Neerja Vajpayee, MD
+Faculty: Robert E. Hutchison, MD - Director, Katalin Banki, MD, Sylva Bem, MD, Elizabeth Ruckdeschel, MD, PhD

 There are 3 differents rotations in Hematopathology: Bone Marrow Service, Hematopathology Consultations and Flow Cytometry Service, and Special Hematology.
 Residents rotate one month in each service in their first year (3 months total), two months in the second year (one in Bone Marrow and one in Consultation/Flow Cytometry), and one month (Bone Marrow only) in the third year.
 During the third year, they also spend two additional months in a combined Special Hematology/Chemistry rotation.